masc-ucsc/livehd/docs/cross.md

 ## Lgraph and LNAST check pass

-Create a pass that checks that the Lgraph (and/or LNAST) is sementically correct.
+Create a pass that checks that the Lgraph (and/or LNAST) is semantically correct.
+The LNAST already has quite a few tests (pass.semantic), but it can be further expanded.
 Some checks:

 * No combinational loops
 * No mismatch in bit widths
 * No disconnected nodes
-* Check for inefficient splits (do not split busses that can be combined)
+* Check for inefficient splits (do not split buses that can be combined)
 * Transformations stages should not drop names if same net is preserved
+* No writes in LNAST that are never read
+* All the edges are possible.
+E.g: no pin 'C' in Sum_op

 ## Term record/replay for benchmarking/testing

 Use automatic asciinema generation.
 Compare the test speed and summarize the performance difference from "a user" point of view.
 The results should allow to track performance changes.
+These are integration tests that should be used for overall performance and correctness.
+The same tests can be used as "demo" to explain how to use the flow.

 Maybe expand tmt_test and main_test to be a more stand-alone testing setup.

-## OS X Support
+## OS X, Alpine Linux Support

 LiveHD compiles (it did) with OS X, but there are some issues with the mmap infrastructure inside mmap_lib.
 The code functionality should be able to run (the mmap_remap does not exist in OS X, but a more costly alternative is implemented for OS X, just not tested and it seems faulty).

+There are different set of issues with the alpine Linux distribution.
+Alpine Linux does not use libc, and there are some failures.
+It would be good to fix them all.

 ## Random CHISEL/Verilog/Pyrope generator